atrithakar/project_cul/readme.md

 Thank you for contributing to CUL and making it better!

 Feel free to share feedback or report issues in the [GitHub Issues](https://github.com/atrithakar/project_cul/issues) section.
-Let's make C/C++ library management hassle-free together!
+Let's make C/C++ module management hassle-free together!

 ---
 ## A little backstory: